 3. Receipt Hog

 Snap pictures of your receipts for “coins” and some receipts give you spins on the “slot machine” that can translate into coins.
-Exchange your “coins” for cash directly deposited into your bank account or amazon gift cards.
+Exchange your “coins” for cash directly deposited into your bank account or Amazon gift cards.
 I started using this app as a way to track monthly receipts since my fiance and I charge all the household items to his credit cards.
-At the end of the month I just open it tally up the dollar amounts and write him a check for my half.
+At the end of the month, I just open it tally up the dollar amounts and write him a check for my half.

 Groupon is one of my favorite sites/apps of all time.
 Basically, you can save anywhere from 25-80% on local deals.
-They have product’s too but I’ve heard mixed reviews and never used it.
+They have the product's too but I've heard mixed reviews and never used it.
 I usually stack coupons on their savings.

 VERDICT: LOVE.
 It's great for restaurants, massages, workout classes, and so much more.
 It's allowed me to do activities I haven't done in years for cheap (like laser tag or trampoline parks) or save money on things I would do normally.